 Control chart.
 Also called statistical control chart.
-A graphical method of process control that detects when assignable causes are acting on a continuous production line process and when normal, expected variation is occurring.
+A graphical method of process control that detects when assignable causes are acting on a production process and when normal, expected variation is occurring.

 Assignable cause.
-A relatively large source of variation, usually due to error or process change, which can be detected by statistical methods and corrected within economic limits.
-[When assignable causes are identified and removed, the production process is "under control."]
+A source of variation, usually due to error or process change, which can be detected by statistical methods and corrected within economic limits.
+[When assignable causes are identified and removed the production process is "under control."]